lingaoliu105/lingaoliu105.github.io/_posts/2024-11-07-minimal-apis-versus-controllers-in-aspnet-core.md

 layout: single
 description: "Explore the differences between Minimal APIs and Controllers in ASP.NET Core including performance structure and use cases for modern web development."
 tags:
   - apis
   - asp.net
   - asp.net core
   - controllers
   - core
-- in
   - minimal
   - minimal apis
   - performance
-- vs
   - web development
 ---

 # Minimal APIs versus Controllers in ASP.NET Core

 When building web APIs in ASP.NET Core, developers are presented with two primary styles of defining endpoints: the **traditional controller-based approach** and the newer **Minimal APIs** introduced in ASP.NET Core 6.
 Each has its own strengths, use cases, and developer experience trade-offs.
-In this post, we’ll compare these two models, explore their benefits and drawbacks, and help you decide when to use each.
+In this post, we'll compare these two models, explore their benefits and drawbacks, and help you decide when to use each.

 ## Introduction to the Two Approaches